Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 ---
-title = "My GPTs and prompt engineering" tags = ["theory", "practice", "development", "thinking", "exocortex"] published_at = "2024-07-06T12:00:00+00:00" seo_description = "I'll tell you about the GPTs I made for myself and how they work" seo_image = "./images/cover.jpg"
+title = "My GPTs and prompt engineering" tags = ["theory", "practice", "development", "thinking", "exocortex", "prompt-engineering", "neural-networks"] published_at = "2024-07-06T12:00:00+00:00" seo_description = "I'll tell you about the GPTs I made for myself and how they work" seo_image = "./images/cover.jpg"